• Home

 • Tweet

-Petite women come in all shapes and sizes.
-Some of us have defined waistline, and some of us don’t.
-If you are the no waistline figure, it could be many reasons.
-It doesn’t necessarily mean you need to lose a lot of weight.
+First off, if you are the no waistline figure, it could be many reasons.
+It doesn’t necessarily mean you need to lose weight.
 In fact, some body types tend to gain weight around waist even if they gain only a tiny bit of weight.

 Table of Contents